Where is Lead Found?

 Lead in packaging may contaminate food.

-- Bright red and yellow paints on bread bags and candy may contain lead (ATSDR 2005; Mushak et al. 1989 as cited in AAP 1993).
+- Bright red and yellow paints and print on bread bags and candy food wrappers from other countries, particularly Mexico, have been found to contain lead [FDA 2014; Levin et al. 2008; Mushak et al. 1989 as cited in AAP 1993].

-- Although lead was phased out of cans in the U.S. in the 1980's, some imported cans may still contain lead.
+- Although lead was phased out of cans containing food or drinks in the United States in the 1980’s, some imported food or drink cans may still contain lead in the solder.

 Food or beverages may be stored in lead-containing vessels that contaminate the product.

-- Even "safe" pottery and ceramic-ware can become harmful if the protective glaze wears off and exposes people to lead-containing pigments.
+- Even “safe” pottery and ceramic-ware (especially imported) can become harmful if the protective glaze wears off and exposes people to the lead-containing pigments.

-- Lead-glazed pottery, particularly if it is imported, is a potential source of exposure that is often overlooked.
+- Lead-glazed pottery, particularly if it is imported, is often overlooked as a potential source of lead exposure.

-- Wine and homemade alcohol that was distilled and/or stored in leaded containers.
+- Wine and homemade alcohol distilled and/or stored in leaded containers may become contaminated.

 - Wine or other alcoholic drinks stored in leaded-crystal glassware may become contaminated.